 As well, it is extremely difficult to estimate the cost of a Project Manager or QA work since it is not an ongoing effort – it depends on the size of the team.

-Our estimate for the Project Manager’s work time at Crustlab is 15% of the time reported by the programmers or designers who are part of the project team.
+Our estimate for the Project Manager’s work time at CrustLab is 15% of the time reported by the programmers and designers who are part of the project team.
 Likewise, QA accounts for 15% of the total cost, but for cross-platform mobile projects, this ratio increases to 30%.

-Another topic is the design – whether the client brings a pre-designed layout or whether it will need to be re-worked, or created from scratch, by a graphic designer and/or UX specialist.
+Another topic is the design – whether the client brings a pre-designed layout or whether it will need to be reworked, or created from scratch, by a product designer.

-There is no doubt that the lion’s share of custom software development pricing is determined by the functionalities within a given application or website.
-Functional requirements define the functions that an application or website must fulfil, and they are mostly what determine the final price.
+There is no doubt that the lion’s share of software development pricing is determined by the functionalities within a given application or website.
+Functional requirements define the functions that an application or website must fulfill, and determine the final price.

-A project pricing is sensitive to the process and methodology used.
-Failure to use a correct process and methodology may result in a dramatic increase in project implementation costs.
+Project pricing is sensitive to the process and methodology used.
+Failure to use the correct process and methodology may result in a dramatic increase in project implementation costs.

-For example, If the team performs the Agile Scrum methodology with the client’s Product Owner, for example, the costs might be reduced.
+For example, if the team performs the Agile Scrum methodology with the client’s Product Owner, the costs might be reduced.

 The adoption of an agile methodology and a proper collaboration process between the Product Owner (possibly on the client side) and the team, usually represented by the Project Manager, may be instrumental in reducing project costs.

-Crustlab prices all projects inclusive of a Project Manager, Tester or a team of testers, programmers, and designers.
+CrustLab prices all projects inclusively of a Project Manager, testers, programmers, and designers.
 It is a comprehensive team that works based on the agile methodology.